"I realize that sounds rather wimpy."

 That's not a quirky anecdote.
 That's the whole psychology in miniature.
 He'll face any fear if he's in control.
 What paralyzes him is being a passenger.
 Not the height.
 The helplessness.

 The same pattern runs through everything.
-He couldn't be an employee — working hours "seemed unnatural."
-He couldn't stay at Yahoo after the acquisition — someone else's company, someone else's rules.
+He couldn't be an employee because working hours "seemed unnatural."
+He couldn't stay at Yahoo after the acquisition, since it was someone else's company, someone else's rules.
 He couldn't run YC once it outgrew his capacity to shape it personally.
-Even his Twitter combativeness — the willingness to call Trump "a crook," to confront Elon Musk publicly about link deprioritization, to double down on the "delve" controversy when Nigerian users pushed back — comes from the same place.
+Even his Twitter combativeness comes from the same place: the willingness to call Trump "a crook," to confront Elon Musk publicly about link deprioritization, to double down on the "delve" controversy when Nigerian users pushed back.
 He'd rather be wrong loudly than silently compliant.

 In September 2025, he posted a photo of his child on X. Racist and hateful replies flooded in.
 He deleted the photo and posted: